konfidence-project/.github/.github/README.md

 # GitHub Actions Workflows and Actions for Konfidence Project

-This repository contains shared files and configurations for the Konfidence Project GitHub organization, including:
+This .github directory inside the .github repository contains shared files and configurations for the Konfidence Project GitHub organization, including:

 - **GitHub Workflows**: Reusable CI/CD workflows for Go projects and Kubebuilder operators
 - **GitHub Actions**: Composite actions for common tasks like authentication and building